 Chia Seeds are just a great little seed.
 One ounce of the little ch-ch-chia seeds provides 11 grams of fiber!
 And if that’s not enough, they are also rich in protein, antioxidants, omega-3 fatty acids and calcium.

 I buy a bag of Cascadian Farms Organic Antioxidant Berry Blend from Costco which contains blueberries, strawberries, and raspberries.
 Berries as a whole are rich in antioxidants which can reduce the risk of heart disease, diabetes, and cancer.
 And 1 cup of my frozen berries also contains 4 grams of fiber.

 So easy to make ahead or overnight, I typically make a batch of my berry fruity oatmeal breakfast bowl (see what I did there!) on Sunday, which then lasts me for the next 5-6 days.
 Sometimes I just spoon it out and sometimes I’ll just barely warm it up in the microwave to take the chill off.

 Oat, Chia and Berry Breakfast Bowl

-- 1 1/2 cups rolled oats( gluten free if trying to avoid gluten)
+- 1 1/2 cups rolled oats, gluten-free if you are trying to avoid gluten

 - 1/2 cup chia seeds

 - Put your berries in a glass bowl to defrost.
-I use them microwave, but you could also but them in your fridge overnight
+I microwave them, but you could also but them in your fridge overnight

 - Transfer your oats/chia mixture to a small bowl.